nocturne9no1/react-native-charts/README.md

 **[NPM packages](https://www.npmjs.com/org/chartiful)**

 A chart library for React Native.
-Currently there is support for vertical bar graphs, with support coming for line graphs, scatter plots, pie charts, progress rings, and horizontal bar graphs.
+Currently there is support for vertical bar graphs, and line graphs, with support coming for scatter plots, pie charts, progress rings, heat maps, and horizontal bar graphs.

 ## BaseChartConfig